kmotrebski/kmotrebski.github.io/_posts/2018-04-08-phpunit-inside-docker.md

 ## Solutions

-   The list of solutions is the following:
+The list of solutions I came up with:

-   - type all commands manually in CLI
+- type all commands manually in console
-    -set up some bash bashrc shortcuts/abbreviations e.g. d for running "docker exec -it tests bash -c"
+- set up a terminal alias
-   - setting up tests in PhpStorm IDE so that it runs tests inside Docker containers
+- set up tests in PhpStorm or whatever your IDE is so that it runs tests inside Docker containers
-   - write your own helper - my choice
+- write your own helper - **my choice**

 Let me elaborate on each of the above and explain why I've choosen to write simple helper.

 ### Typing commands manually

 Let's have a look at what you would have to type in the console if you would like to do it manually.
 This way we will see what we can automate: